8.4. Incapacitation

 Incapacitation

-Rooted in the concepts of banishing individuals from society, incapacitation is the removal of an individual (from society), for a set amount of time, so as they cannot commit crimes (in society) for an amount of time in the future.
+Rooted in the concept of banishing individuals from society, incapacitation is the removal of an individual (from society), for a set amount of time, so that they cannot commit crimes (in society) for an amount of time in the future.
 In British history, this often occurred on Hulks.
-Hulks were large ships that carried convicted individuals off to far away lands.
+Hulks were large ships that carried convicted individuals off to faraway lands.
 The point was to not allow them to be able to commit crimes in their community any longer.

 The_Warrior_prison_ship.JPG

-Since this time, and most greatly exacerbated in the 1980s and 1990s, there has been the increasing use of punishment by prison sentences.
+Since this time, and most greatly exacerbated in the 1980s and 1990s, there has been an increasing use of punishment by prison sentences.
 Thus, we saw rapid growth in the prison population in the United States.
 The ‘politicization of punishment’ increased the overall prisoner levels in two ways.
-First, by changing the views toward the discretion allowed to decision makers, we have gotten tougher on crime.
-In turn, more people are being sentenced to prison that may have otherwise gone to a specialized probation or community sanction alternatives.
+First, by changing the views toward the discretion allowed to decision-makers, we have gotten tougher on crime.
+In turn, more people are being sentenced to prison who may have otherwise gone to specialized probation or community sanction alternatives.
 Second, these same attitudes have led to harsher and lengthier punishments for certain crimes.
 Offenders are being sent away for longer sentences, which has caused the intake-to-release ratio to change, causing enormous buildups of the prison population.

 The incapacitative ideology followed this design for several decades.
 In the early 1990s, policies were implemented that would target individuals more specifically.
 These would come to be known as “three-strikes” policies.
 These policies would incarcerate an individual for greater lengths of time, based on prior offenses.
-The selective incapacitation philosophy incarcerated individuals for longer periods of time than others.
-Thus, it removed their individual ability to commit crimes (in society) for greater periods of time in the future than others.
+The selective incapacitation philosophy incarcerated individuals for longer periods than others.
+Thus, it removed their ability to commit crimes (in society) for greater periods in the future than others.

 1. Blokland, A.A.J., & Nieuwbeerta, P. J (2007).
 Selectively incapacitating frequent offenders: Costs and benefits of various penal scenarios.
 Journal of Quantitative Criminology, 23: 327. https://doi.org/10.1007/s10940-007-9033-3